Emilsivertsson/TODO-EmilSivertsson/README.md

 #### If you choose exit, the application will stop.

 ### Feedback
-This project has been checked by: <br>
+This project has been tested and checked by: <br>
 Wakana Sugihara in an early stage. <br>
 Johan Romeo in final stage. <br>

+Both has given me feedback on what to improve and what to change and approved it afterwards.

 ## Credits